Legs (song): Recording

 On the inspiration for the song, Billy Gibbons said, "We were driving in a rainstorm to the studio back in Texas when we spotted a woman who was getting drenched and wanted us to pull over to provide a ride.
 We circled back and—boom—she was gone.
 She had legs and knew how to use ’em!"

 The band ZZ Top developed the song "Legs" at the home of drummer Frank Beard on the outskirts of Houston, Texas, in the band's rehearsal studio.
 The studio held recording equipment installed and operated by live-in engineer Linden Hudson.
 To give the song a sense of propulsion, Hudson created an unusual synthesizer sound by routing the synth's audio signal through a noise gate that was triggered externally by continual sixteenth-note hi-hat samples from a drum machine.
 As a result, the synthesizer chords pulsed to a sixteenth-note beat at a tempo of 125 beats per minute.
 Gibbons played a Dean ML guitar for both rhythm and lead parts, and sang the lead vocal part.
 Beard played drums, and Dusty Hill played bass guitar.
 Gibbons, Beard and Hill were credited on the album as songwriters.

 The band recorded the Eliminator album professionally at Ardent Studios in Memphis, Tennessee, under the guidance of band manager Bill Ham and longtime band recording engineer Terry Manning.
 Manning phoned Hudson to ask how he had generated the pulsing synth effect.
 The whole band recorded their parts at Ardent, then Beard and Hill returned home to Texas.

 Music video

-The "Legs" music video follows a mousy young female shoe store clerk who is harassed by nearly everyone around her with exception being an admiring cafe waiter and a group of tough looking but friendly bikers.
+The "Legs" music video follows a mousy young female shoe store clerk who is harassed by nearly everyone around her with exceptions being an admiring cafe waiter and a group of tough looking but friendly bikers.
 The trio of women featured in previous music videos for Eliminator singles drives up in the vintage Eliminator car to give her confidence and take revenge on the bullies.
 The band shimmers in and out of visibility, spinning their sheepskin-covered guitars, while the trio pretty up her make up and attire, adding more moxie to her personality.
 The admiring waiter and the friendly bikers join in her concern by intimidating her former bullies.
 Finally ZZ Top provide the clerk the keys to the Eliminator, which she and the waiter use to race away to a new life.